 For all healthcare practitioners, the move into professional practice is complex and demanding.
 It includes a period of intense learning of new skills, knowledge and behaviours.
 Newly qualified pharmacists need to adapt to a new phase in their career, and will experience the responsibilities of professional judgment and accountability.
 The overall aim of the CPPE Newly qualified pharmacist programme is to support newly qualified pharmacists working in community practice, primary care or health in justice sectors to develop, and demonstrate, confidence and competence in core areas of pharmacy practice.
 The programme is designed to support pharmacists to become better equipped to adapt and deliver safe and effective patient care, and overcome the challenges of this new stage of their career

-The twelve-month programme, fully funded by HEE, as part of their Newly Qualified Pharmacist pathway, takes a blended learning approach, and offers a mix of online learning, workshops, assessment and work-based support through a designated CPPE education supervisor.
+The twelve-month programme, fully funded by NHS England, as part of their Newly Qualified Pharmacist pathway, takes a blended learning approach, and offers a mix of online learning, workshops, assessment and work-based support through a designated CPPE education supervisor.
 The programme will be your first step in your post-registration professional development journey.
 It also provides comprehensive learning to help you to demonstrate readiness to enrol on an Independent Prescribing (IP) training course.

 Find out more about the programme here.